 Caving is not for the fainthearted but Shillong and its outskirts have some of the best caves in the world.
 Once inside you can look at the stalagmites, stalactites, candles, cave curtains and other prehistoric wonder that have been formed over millions of years.
 When we had gone to one of the supposedly ‘never ending caves’ near East Khasi hills it was an experience to remember.
 Ofcourse some might find this experience a little spooky but one does get to discover the mysterious natural wonders of our planet.
 Again, there are plenty of tours offering caving and camping packages together.
 The most popular caves are Mawjymbuin and Marai.
 Marai Cave, also known as ‘Krem Marai’ is an intriguing cave and is associated with mythological stories associated with Khasi folklore.

-There’s plenty of day trips happening these days ranging from trekking near Cherrapunji and Mawlynlong to the nearby outskirts of Shillong where you could go cycling through tea gardens, strawberry fields and bamboo plantations.
+Camp trails There’s plenty of day trips happening these days ranging from trekking near Cherrapunji and Mawlynlong to the nearby outskirts of Shillong where you could go cycling through tea gardens, strawberry fields and bamboo plantations.
 Plenty of tour companies offer these camp trails.
 One needs to be selective and find out what works best for them.